frankieBarreto/Project-zero/README.md

 -> the hint is an <h2> selected at random from the hint object {word:[hintArray]}?

 -> score starts at 0.
-Every correct letter gets the player 100 points
+Every correct letter gets the player 100 points.

 -> the <img>'s are kept in a section inside <div>s appearing  every wrong clikced letter